HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 9-11

-Blue orchids are usually difficult to find and are hybrid or dyed plants.
-The most commonly known blue orchid is the blue phalaenopsis orchid, also known as the “Moth Orchid.”
+Blue orchids are usually tricky to find and are hybrid or dyed plants.
+The most commonly known blue orchid is the “Moth Orchid.”

 8. Butterfly Pea